Latin Balaenoptera acutorostrata

 Manx Muc-varrey ny maaigyn bane

 The Minke whale is the second smallest member of the Rorqual family.
-This family, part of the Baleen group of whales, also includes the largest animals on earth, the Blue and Fin whales.
+This family also includes the largest animals on earth, the Blue and Fin whale.

-Minke whales can reach 8-10 metres when fully grown.
-They are a smooth, streamlined animal with a sharp pointed snout and a double blow hole.
-Colouration is dark grey and bright white bands are present on the pectoral fins.
+Minke whales can reach 8-10 metres (26-32ft) when fully grown.
+They are a smooth, streamlined animal with a sharp pointed rostrum and a double blow hole.
+Overall colour is dark grey with a white underside and bright white bands on the pectoral fins.
 Life span is estimated at 40-50 years.
-The dorsal fin is small and sickle shaped and located ¾ of the way along the back.
+The dorsal fin is very small and curved and located ¾ of the way along the back.

 Minke whales tend to surface slowly.
-Often, you will see most of their body before the dorsal fin is visible.
-They typically surface around 5 times to breathe before diving for up to 15 minutes at a time.
-In other parts of the world they have been seen breaching clear of the water, but this is yet to be documented in Manx waters.
-It is rare to observe the ‘blow’ of a Minke whale, except in damp and still conditions.
+Often, you will see a long, slow stretch of back slipping through the water before the small dorsal fin becomes visible.
+They typically surface around 5 times before diving for 15-20 minutes.
+In other parts of the world they breach clear of the water, but this is not seen very often around the Isle of Man.
+It is rare to observe the ‘blow’ of a Minke whale.
+They do produce a spray, but it is so short and fine that it disperses almost immediately and you can only see it when the sea is flat calm and the weather humid.

-Usually solitary, but can be seen in the same area as other individuals if feeding is plentiful.
+Usually solitary, but larger aggregations can be seen if feeding is plentiful.

-Lunge feeding can sometimes been observed and interactions with other species such as Harbour porpoise are common when feeding upon a large school of fish.
+Lunge feeding can sometimes been observed and interactions with other species such as Harbour porpoise are common when feeding upon a large shoal of fish.

-Their diet is varied and vast; further north they would feed primarily on krill but in Manx waters they will take many different species of schooling fish, particularly herring.
-Minke whales are often called herring hogs by local fishermen.
+Their diet is varied; further north they would feed on krill, but in Manx waters they feed predominantly on herring.
+Minke whales are known as herring hogs by local fishermen.

 Abundance and distribution

-There are in fact three known subspecies of the Common Minke whale, these are, the North Atlantic Minke whale, North Pacific Minke whale and in the Southern Hemisphere an unnamed Dwarf Minke whale.
-In Manx waters we find the North Atlantic subspecies which is found between the Canadian arctic and the Caribbean sea.
+There are in fact three known subspecies of the Common Minke whale, these are, the North Atlantic Minke whale, North Pacific Minke whale and the Antarctic Minke whale.
+In Manx waters we see the North Atlantic subspecies which is found between the Canadian arctic and the Caribbean sea

-Minke whales are seen on the western and southern coasts between May and August but move round to the east between September and November as they follow the Herring to their spawning grounds.
+Minke whales are typically seen off the west and south between May and August, moving round to the east between September and November as they follow the Herring to their spawning grounds.
+During the autumn, they can be seen within 200 metres of the coast and hot-spots include Bulgham bay, Laxey bay, Douglas bay and Marine drive.

 Minke whales are the only known species to possess white bands on the pectoral fins